 Why Does IP Charge an Application Fee?

-The good news is that Australian authors who submit to us via our IP Rolling Picks Program get their choice of a free IP branded print or digital title as a part of their initial reading fee and are then eligible to be considered for royalty publication under one of our imprints.
+The good news is that Australian authors who submit to us via our IP Rolling Picks Development Program get their choice of a free IP branded print or digital title as a part of their initial reading fee and are then eligible to be considered for royalty publication under one of our imprints.

 What Kinds of Contracts Does IP Offer?